 Anthropic

-• claude-3-7-sonnet: (Default) Balanced model with exceptional reasoning capabilities and deep understanding of Unity concepts, excellent for complex architectural decisions, debugging logic errors, and explaining game mechanics with detailed, well-structured responses.
+• claude-3-7-sonnet: (Default) Balanced model with exceptional reasoning capabilities; excellent for complex architectural decisions, debugging logic errors, and explaining game mechanics with detailed, well-structured responses.
+More thorough but slower, taking a step-by-step approach to problem solving.

 Inception